puikchan/udacity.data_visualization/README.md

 It is general understanding that in the Titanic accident, the female passengers, children and elderly were receiving priority to get on board of the lifeboats and thus should have a better survival chances.
 The charts in this project attempts to put data into visual display of these understandings.

 #### Data Visualization Findings Summary
+( note that the followings are just visual observations, not a strict statistical analysis )
-1. Female and very yound children were clearly had significant higher survival rate.
+1. Female and very yound children (age group 0-10) were clearly had significant higher survival rate.
-2. Survival rates for Age groups from age 11 to 60 were about even, in either gender group.
+2. Survival rates for age groups from age 11 to 60 were about even overall, and within each gender group as well.
 3. Survival rates for age groups for ages over 60 dropped significantly for elderly male.
 Elderly female however did have very good survival rate, though the female passeenge count is only 3.

+This findings in most part in agreement with general perception described in the summary.
+However, elderly male appeared to have the worst or one of the worst survival rates.

 #### Design

-This data visualization provides two charts to present the survival rates of the passengers on different age groups and gender of the Titanic accident.
+This data visualization provides two charts to present the survival rates of the passengers on different age groups and/or gender of the Titanic accident.
 ```
  1. Titanic Passenger Survival Rate by Age Group
       x-axis: age groups
 	  left y-axis: survival rate of age group (irrespective of gender)
 	  right y-axis: passenger counts in age group (irrespective of gender)

- 2. Titanic Passenger Survival Rate by Age Group and Gender
+ 2. Titanic Passenger Survival Rate by Gender and Age Group
-      x-axis: age groups and gender
+      x-axis: gender and age groups
 	  left y-axis: survival rate of age group
-	  right y-axis: passenger counts in Gender/Age group
+	  right y-axis: passenger counts in Gender/Age Group
 ```
-The 1st chart "Titanic Passenger Survival Rate by Age Group" attempts to show the passenger survival rate in relationship to the age group if its in agreement with the public understanding that the young and elderly were given care to survive better.
+The 1st chart "Titanic Passenger Survival Rate by Age Group" attempts to show the passenger survival rate in relationship to the age group if its in agreement with the public perception that the young and elderly were given care to survive better.
 The findings from the data visualization is explained in the last section "Data Visualization Observations".

-The 2nd chart "Titanic Passenger Survival Rate by Gender/Age Group" attempts to show the passendger survival rate in relationship to the gender (in additional to age group) if it's in agreement with general understanding that women were given priority to have access to lifeboat.
+The 2nd chart "Titanic Passenger Survival Rate by Gender/Age Group" attempts to show the passendger survival rate in relationship to the gender (in additional to age group) if it's in agreement with general perception that women were given priority to have access to lifeboat.
 The findings from the data visualization is also explained in the last section "Data Visualization Observations".

 In both chart, the survival rate data points are represented by the bars (dimple.plot.bar), and the passenger counts data points are represented by the circles (dimple.plot.bubble), respectively.